 Council housing: immigration and habitual residence conditions

-Councils have a housing register or waiting list for people who want to apply for a local council or housing association home.
+All councils have a housing register or waiting list for people who want to apply for a council or housing association home in the area.

 You must meet immigration and residence conditions to go on the housing register.